Li-Chongyi/UHDFour/README.md

 CUDA_VISIBLE_DEVICES=X python src/test_PSNR.py --dataset-name our_test

 ```
-The dehazed images will be saved in the `results/` directory.
+The enhanced images will be saved in the `results/` directory.

 You can also run the following command to process your own images:
 ```